Chart Color Schemes

 Health

-Health performance in East Innisfail is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts
+Health performance in East Innisfail is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-East Innisfail faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is very low at approximately 48% of the total population (~850 people), compared to the national average of 55.7%.
+East Innisfail faces significant health challenges, as indicated by AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age cohorts in the area.
+Private health cover is low, at approximately 48% of the total population (~852 people), compared to 52.5% across the rest of Queensland and the national average of 55.7%.

 Frequently Asked Questions - Health